 - Uncovering Genome Mysteries - Researchers examined 200 million genes from a wide variety of life forms, such as microorganisms found on seaweed from Australian coastlines and in the Amazon river.
 The goal of their work is to augment knowledge about biochemical processes in general, identify how organisms interact with each other and the environment, and document the current baseline microbial diversity, allowing a better understanding of how microorganisms change under environmental stresses, such as climate change.

 As one of the researchers who has used World Community Grid for several years once said, "It turns out that having hundreds of thousands of computers in parallel accelerates things more than having a supercomputer."
 World Community Grid provides scientists with 24/7 access to enough computing power to match some of the world's most powerful supercomputers.
 But unlike a traditional supercomputer, World Community Grid distributes the computational work to thousands of computers worldwide, each of which is provided by a volunteer who chooses to make their device available to conduct scientific calculations.
 For our research partners, this means not having to wait in line for computing resources as they would with most supercomputers at their own institutions.
-Instead, they receive free access to massive amounts of computing power, while engaging the public in your research.
+Instead, they receive free access to massive amounts of computing power, while engaging the public in their research.

 - Tackle climate change: Advance understanding of the impacts of climate change, and/or strategies to adapt to or mitigate the impacts of climate change.

-- Contribute to open science: all data generated by World Community Grid volunteers must be made freely available to the scientific community
+- Contribute to open science: all data generated by World Community Grid volunteers must be made freely available to the scientific community.

 - Scientific merit